Leonardo-Boss/suckless-site/tools.suckless.org/farbfeld/index.md

 to make it easy to convert between common image formats and farbfeld.

-### What about NetPBM?

-NetPBM is considered to be the most simple format around, however, there's much room for improvement.
-In fact, it doesn't help that the format is subdivided into Portable BitMaps, Portable GrayMaps and Portable PixMaps.
-It's not helpful when a manpage can't give a simple overview of a format in a few sentences.

-NetPBM's big vice is that it has originally been developed to be hand-written and passed around as plain text.
-A binary format exists, but still handling optional comments in the header, base 10 ASCII width and height values, arbitrary whitespace inside the data and out-of-band image size and color depth is too painful for the sane user.

-Judging from the usage of the format considering how long it's been around, it's no surprise it never really took off.
-Additionally, functionality like alpha channels and 16-Bit color depth can only be achieved via extensions.
-Due to it being a textual format it also lacks the desired compression characteristics.

-The question you have to ask yourself is: Can I read in a format without consulting the manpages?
-If your answer is yes, then the format is simple enough.
-In this regard, NetPBM can be considered to be a failed format.

 ### How does it work?

 In Farbfeld, pattern resolution is not done while